fioprotocol/fips/fip-5.md

 |---|---|---|---|---|---|
 |FIO Address private|Public OBT records not allowed|400|"payer_fio_address"|Value sent in, i.e. "purse@alice"|"Public OBT records not allowed."|

-### Wallet integration effort
-The following section describes the steps a wallet would have to take to implement functionality described in this FIP.

 ## Rationale
 ### Friend List
 The core of this FIP was originally the concept of Friend List.
 Users would add each other to their Friend List, which was stored on chain.
 This concept was later abandoned for the following reasons: